tr1ckydev/discord-play/README.md

 ## Features

-- A flexible discord.js module to make music bots without any API key using `play-dl`
-- Supports YouTube and Spotify (only at the moment)
 - Premade AudioPlayer and VoiceConnection event-based logic modules to simplify interacting with the new `@discordjs/voice` module
 - 100% promise based
 - 100% event logic based